 - Close communication between the team on daily basis;

 - Agile model minimizes the risks, saves time and budget.

-Our PM is in constant availability for the client, which allows to manage tasks as quick as possible.
+Our PM is in constant availability for the client.
+It allows us to manage tasks as quickly as possible.

 The outsourcing market has become relatively mature, and various forms of collaborati...

 Where does one find a developer who will be experienced and reliable enough?...

 Being a business analyst is like being an architect if you replace the...

 Suppose you are having an important conference next week where you’re to act...

 Intellectual property in the IT sphere aims to promote an environment in which...

 An agile approach to software development presupposes using practices and methods bui...